This is my

+This is my**

 	is no fear in love.

-This universal salvation, accomplished by God, is eternally secure for everyone, through the death and resurrection life of Christ.
+	This universal salvation, accomplished by God, is ultimately eternally secure for everyone, through the death and resurrection life of Christ.
 We are all included in the

-There is a resurrection of the just and the unjust, for the former a resurrection unto life, for others a resurrection unto judgment.
+	There is a resurrection of the just and the unjust; for the believer a resurrection unto life, for others a resurrection unto judgment.
 Our God is both a consuming fire, and a bright light.
 In the ages to come God will show the exceeding riches of His grace in his kindness toward us through Jesus Christ.
 Jesus taught that he would come again